 What is Man?
 The motivation to ask this question comes from a statement expressed in the Sanskrit language, ‘Sarvesham Svastir Bhavatu’, which seeks the well-being of all humans, of all races, of all cultures, of all religions, and of all nations.

 Our efforts to support the well-being of Man would be affected by our understanding the ‘real’ or ‘true’ nature of Man.
-Aristotle describes corporeal substances are composite of two principles,1.
+Aristotle describes corporeal substances are composite of two principles, 1.
 Form and 2.
 Matter.
 It is important to seek a proper understanding of Human Form and to know the truth about Human Nature by describing the Form.
-Being born relates Man to the Subjective Reality of his physical existence and Human Nature is related to the fact of Man’s existence in the physical world and universe.
-If the Objective Reality of Man is non-material or immaterial, we still need to know as to what exists in the world, and as to how it exists.
+Being born relates the man to the Subjective Reality of his physical existence and Human Nature is related to the fact of man’s existence in the physical world and universe.
+If the Objective Reality of the man is non-material or immaterial, we still need to know as to what exists in the world, and as to how it exists.

 PLATO’S THEORY OF FORMS-THE DUALISM OF BODY AND SOUL: